 - Use intellectual ability, exercise proper judgement and complete all responsibilities within a timeframe that is appropriate to a given setting.

-- Maintain effective, mature and sensitive relationships under all circumstances (e.g., clients, patients, students, faculty, staff and other professionals).
+- Communicate effectively and maintain, mature sensitive and effective relationships with all persons including but not limited to clients, patients, students, faculty, staff and other professionals.

-- Work in a safe manner and respond appropriately to emergencies and urgencies.
+- Operate in a safe manner and respond appropriately to emergencies and urgencies.

-- Demonstrate emotional stability to function effectively under stress and adapt to changing environments inherent in clinical practice, healthcare and biomedical sciences and engineering.
+- Demonstrate emotional stability to function effectively under stress and adapt to changing environments inherent in clinical and professional practice, healthcare, and biomedical sciences and engineering.